newpro/snap2.0/care_giver_UI/care_giver_UI_description.md

 	 - Identify associated sensors for the object by searching on the **sensor** table in HSE DB
 		 - If the user already has the sensor, ask the user register the sensor on the system (this information will be stored into the **Perceive table** in HSE DB) and attach the sensor to the above-mentioned object.
 		 - If the user do not have the sensor yet, suggest the online purchase choices for the user.
 If the user confirm, the order will be made automatically by the system.
 At the same time, in **Perceive table** table, this furniture is recorded as "no attached sensor".
-	 - Ask the user to specify the **Step Name**  by looking into the popped steps selection lists associated with this sensor, and select one of the step name. (??? give recommendation of the step name by combine the action and object) When a step name is select, its preconditions and effects are also specified by searching on the **step precondition effects** table. (??? how to define this table?)
+	 - Ask the user to specify the **Step Name**  by looking into the popped steps selection lists associated with this sensor, and select one of the step name.
+When a step name is select, its preconditions and effects are also specified by searching on the **step precondition effects** table.

-> **Tasks Arragement Guidelines** [&#xf05a;]
+> **Extra Info: ** [&#xf05a;]
->
 > Order Relations of Subtasks
 >
 > An hierarchical task network indicates how a composite task can be decomposed into simpler subtasks.
 The sub-tasks of a composite task can have the following relations: